Dean Young (rugby league): Coaching career

 In 2013, Young coached the Illawarra Steelers SG Ball Cup side.
 In 2014, Young and former teammate Ben Hornby were named co-coaches of the Dragons' under-20s team.
 They finished 4th and made it to the preliminary finals.

 In 2015, Young became an assistant coach for the Dragons' NRL side, under head coach Paul McGregor.
 In 2019, Young worked as an assistant coach for the Tongan national team.
 In February 2020, he was an assistant coach for the Indigenous All Stars team.

 On 13 August 2020, Young was named interim head coach of the Dragons after Paul McGregor resigned mid-season.
 Following the club's round 17 loss against North Queensland in the 2020 NRL season, Young called out his players during the press conference saying "Same shit, different day," Young said.
 "It went wrong in blokes not getting their jobs done.
 Again, for the second week in a row, the game was there to be won in the last five minutes which is what this club wants to be about.
 "We want to be fighting for the full 80 minutes, right to the death".
 On 16 September 2020, Young informed St. George Illawarra that he would be leaving the club at the end of the season, despite being offered a position alongside incoming head coach Anthony Griffin.

-Following the club's round 19 defeat to Newcastle where the Red V lost 42–18, an angry Young spoke to the media saying “We wouldn’t have beaten Dapto the way we played in the first half.
+Following the club's round 19 defeat to Newcastle where the Red V lost 42–18, an angry Young spoke to the media saying "We wouldn’t have beaten Dapto the way we played in the first half.
 It was Under 8s stuff".

 In Round 20 of the 2020 NRL season, Young guided St. George Illawarra to a 30–22 victory over a depleted Melbourne at Kogarah Oval in his last game in charge as interim head coach.

 At the end of the season, Young signed a three-year deal with the North Queensland Cowboys, joining the club as an assistant to incoming head coach Todd Payten.
 He coached the side for one match in Payten's absence, due to him being deemed a close contact of a confirmed COVID-19 case.

+On 14 July 2023, St. George Illawarra announced the return of Young as Senior Assistant Coach under head coach Shane Flanagan in 2024.